twbs/bootstrap/site/content/docs/5.0/migration.md

 #### Disabled states

 - Disabled states of the buttons, close button, pagination link & form range now have `pointer-events: none` added.
 This simplifies our codebase and makes it easier to override active states in CSS. [#29296](https://github.com/twbs/bootstrap/pull/29296).
-- Disabled states of buttons variants are easier to customize thanks to additional arguments in the `button-variant()` mixin. [#30639](https://github.com/twbs/bootstrap/pull/30639).

 #### Alerts